snake-java/to-be-eveything-admin/README.md

 # to-be-eveything-admin
+# cuisine：the  package of app named cuisine
+# it: the package of app named it
+# joke: the package of app named joke
-app: the route and app
+# Travel: the package of app name Travel
-modules: the modules will customer create
-utils: the pulick packages will used
-base: the meta class
-config: the config files
+# publick: the public module
+# worker: get the acess_token